keras-team/keras-io/guides/md/keras_hub/function_calling_with_keras_hub.md

 def capture_code_output(code_string, globals_dict=None, locals_dict=None):
     """
     Executes Python code and captures any stdout output.

+    ⚠️  SECURITY WARNING ⚠️
+    This function uses eval() and exec() which can execute arbitrary code.
+    NEVER use this function with untrusted code in production environments.
+    Always validate and sanitize code from LLMs before execution.
+    Consider using a sandboxed environment or code analysis tools.

     Args:
         code_string (str): The code to execute (expression or statements).